Fine Art Print Factsheet

 - Don't rub the printed surface - it is prone to scuffing.
 It's tempting to do this when a fleck of dust or paper fibre grabs your attention; sometimes tapping the edge of the paper against a hard object such as a table top will get rid of them, for more stubborn flecks a clean, very soft brush will be effective.
 Don't blow on the print, and beware of 'canned air' products - the propellant can permanently damage the print.

-- Where prints are stored together they should be interleaved with acid-free tissue (this is normally how we supply them).
+- Where prints are stored together they should be interleaved with acid-free tissue paper (this is normally how we supply them).